Microsoft/azure-docs.pt-pt/articles/dns/dns-web-sites-custom-domain.md

 Abra um browser e navegue até `http://www.<your domainname>` e `http://<you domain name>`.

 > [!NOTE]
-> Certifique-se de incluir o `http://` prefixo, caso contrário, é que o seu browser pode tentar prever um URL para!
+> Make sure you include the `http://` prefix, otherwise your browser may attempt to predict a URL for you!

 Deverá ver a mesma página para ambos os URLs.
 Por exemplo: